DrJRMyers/portfolio/README.md

 ### Digital Essays

-- The Ultimate History Project - easy-to-read articles on various aspects of history aimed at the general public.
+- The Ultimate History Project - Easy-to-read articles on various aspects of history aimed at the general public.
   - [The Boy is Back in Town: De Valera and Fianna Fáil’s Electoral Victory in 1932](http://ultimatehistoryproject.com/eamon-de-valera.html)
   - [The Irish Soldier in World War I: A complicated dilemma](http://www.ultimatehistoryproject.com/irish-soldiers-in-world-war-i.html)
-- [History News Network](http://hnn.us/article/153892) - special article commissioned for Veteran's Day.
+- [History News Network](http://hnn.us/article/153892) - Article commissioned for Veteran's Day.
 - The Irish Story - [Reconsidering Irish Fatalities in the First World War](http://www.theirishstory.com/2015/03/25/reconsidering-irish-fatalities-in-the-first-world-war/), includes maps created with ESRI ArcGIS (3/25/15).

 ## Sports